serverlessworkflow/specification/specification/README.md

 </details>

-Switch state data conditions specify a data-based condition statement which if true causes a transition to another workflow state.
+Switch state data conditions specify a data-based condition statement, which causes a transition to another workflow state if evaluated to `true`.
-The "path" property of the condition defines a JSONPath expression, for example "$.person.name" which selects parts of the state data input.
+The 'path' property of the condition defines a JSONPath expression (e.g., "$.person.name"), which selects parts of the state data input.
-The "value" property defines the matching value of this condition, for example "John", or "10", or "\b[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,}\b" etc.
+The 'value' property defines the matching value of this condition (e.g., "John", or "10", or "\b[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,}\b").
-The "operator" property defines how the path should be matched with the defined value.
-If the operator is "Custom", the information about custom operator info must be defined via the condition definition metadata property.
+The 'operator' property defines how the path should be matched with the defined value.
+If the operator is "Custom", the information about the custom operator must be defined via the condition definition's 'metadata' property.
-Note that in this case you may run into vendor specific implementations of the condition which may not be portable, so use of one of the operators other than "Custom" are if possible preferred.
+Note that in this case you may run into vendor-specific implementations of the condition, which may not be portable.
+Therefore, use of one of the operators other than "Custom" are if possible preferred.

 #### <a name="switch-state-eventconditions"></a>Switch State: Event Conditions